JakobKohler/dirkbot/README.md

 Can be used to test if the bot is working correctly.

 ### 7. reactions
-Special functions, which let dirk react to different substrings with different messages.
+Some hidden functions, which let dirk react to different substrings within a message with different replies.

 Special thanks to [@Mofi202](https://github.com/Mofi202) and [@nils-matthaei](https://github.com/nils-matthaei) for their invaluable contribution to the dirkbot.
 Your dedication and expertise have greatly enhanced the quality and success of the project.